 Erik Vellinga is a PhD candidate at the Amsterdam Centre for Language and Communication.
-After studying Philosophy and Dutch Language and Culture at the University of Groningen, he specialised in argumentation theory with his master’s degree in Communication and Information Studies at the University of Amsterdam.
-Vellinga’s main research interests lie in the relation between argumentation theory and other domains of language, such as logic, fiction and multimodal communication.
+After studying Philosophy and Dutch Language and Culture at the University of Groningen, he specialized in argumentation theory with his master’s degree in Communication and Information Studies at the University of Amsterdam.
+Vellinga’s main research interests lie in the relation between argumentation theory and other domains of language, such as logic, fiction, and multimodal communication.
 Besides his work at the ACLC, Vellinga is also a lecturer at the Centre for Languages and Academic Skills of the Technical University in Delft.

 Jacky Visser is a lecturer in Computing at the Centre for Argument Technology of the University of Dundee.
 His general areas of interest are argumentation and reasoning (both human and artificial) with a particular focus on digital tools for critical literacy.
 This research draws on various methods from artificial intelligence, linguistics, logic, and philosophy, such as machine learning and corpus annotation.
 Visser has published over 30 papers and has taught at the Universities of Amsterdam and Dundee.
 In addition to reviewing for conferences such as ACL and AAAI and journals such as Logic & Computation, he serves on the editorial board of the journal Argumentation.
-Jacky is leading part of ARG-tech’s Dstl-funded research projects in the Intelligence domain, and was PI in the Horizon2020 project Council of Coaches.
+Visser is leading part of ARG-tech’s Dstl-funded research projects in the Intelligence domain and was PI in the Horizon2020 project Council of Coaches.

 Ella van Vloten is studying Cognition, Language, and Communication at the University of Amsterdam.
 She follows the Communication Science track and the minor European Politics and Global Change.
 Previously she has been the chair of SCIO Studievereniging.
-As the science communication officer of the LANCAR group, she is responsible for social media accounts and other science communication channels and activities.
+As the former science communication officer of the LANCAR group, she was responsible for social media accounts and other science communication channels and activities.
 For more info please visit her page on LinkedIn.

-Jean Wagemans is a philosopher of argument who specializes in dialectic and rhetoric.
-He serves as the Chair of the Department of Speech Communication, Argumentation Theory, and Rhetoric of the University of Amsterdam and coordinates the LANCAR group.
-Wagemans is the initiator of the Periodic Table of Arguments, a comprehensive framework that systematizes the traditional descriptions and taxonomies of persuasive techniques with applications in formal linguistics, argument-checking, and explainable artificial intelligence (XAI).
-He co-authored the Handbook of Argumentation Theory (2014) and Argumentation and Debate (in Dutch, 2014) and publishes scientific articles, web content, and popularizing columns.
-Wagemans regularly appears in the media to talk about his research and to provide expert commentary on current affairs.
-For more info please visit his pages on Academia | LinkedIn | ORCID | Twitter | UvA.
+Jean Wagemans is a philosopher of argument based at the University of Amsterdam.
+He serves as the Chair of the Department of Speech Communication, Argumentation Theory, and Rhetoric, as the Coordinator of Language and Cognition in Argumentation (LANCAR), and as the Science Communication Coordinator of COST Action APPLY.
+Wagemans is the originator of the Periodic Table of Arguments, an argument classification framework with applications in argument-checking and explainable artificial intelligence (XAI).
+He co-authored the Handbook of Argumentation Theory (2014) and Argumentation and debate (in Dutch, 2014), publishes scientific articles, web content, and popularizing columns, and regularly appears in the media to talk about his research and to provide expert commentary on current affairs.
+For more information, please visit his pages on Academia | LinkedIn | ORCID | Twitter | UvA.